norton120/pirate_baby/content/posts/50_first_dates_with_memgpt.md

 The rest of the ride was very quiet.

-I doubt I could have imagined that 20 years later, I would find myself faced with this very problem while building an artificial intelligence agent - supplying memories to a mind that has none, in a very limited context.
+I doubt I could have imagined that 20 years later, I would find myself faced with this very problem while building an artificial intelligence agent.
+Or that the most interesting solution to the problem - and maybe the most revolutionary - looks remarkably like the one I had been arguing against.

+Jenni if you're reading this, sorry about that.

+### A
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5ODA5NjI5ODMsOTgwNzg4NzQxLC0xND
-MwNTE0ODEsNDc3MTc4ODAwXX0=
+eyJoaXN0b3J5IjpbMTA1OTIzNzEzMyw5ODA3ODg3NDEsLTE0Mz
+A1MTQ4MSw0NzcxNzg4MDBdfQ==
 -->